chatchat-space/Langchain-Chatchat/README_en.md

 + `October 2023`: `Langchain-Chachat 0.2.5` was released, Agent content was launched, and the open source project won the third prize in the hackathon held by `Founder Park & Zhipu AI & Zilliz`.
 + `December 2023`: `Langchain-Chachat` open source project received more than **20K** stars.
-+ `January 2024`: `LangChain 0.1.x` is launched, `Langchain-Chatchat 0.2.x` will stop updating and technical support, and all efforts will be made to develop `Langchain-Chatchat 0.3.x` with stronger applicability.
++ `January 2024`: `LangChain 0.1.x` is launched, `Langchain-Chachat 0.2.x` is released.
+After the stable version `0.2.10` is released, updates and technical support will be stopped, and all efforts will be made to develop `Langchain with stronger applicability -Chat 0.3.x`.

 + 🔥 Let’s look forward to the future Chatchat stories together···